Approximately Dual and Pseudo-Dual Probabilistic Frames: Abstract

 \section{Abstract}

-This paper studies the redundancy of probabilistic frames and introduces approximately dual probabilistic frames.
-The redundancy of a probabilistic frame is defined as the dimension of the kernel of the associated synthesis operator, which turns out to be the semi-Fredholm index of the synthesis operator.
-For a given non-redundant probabilistic frame, we claim that the canonical dual probabilistic frame is the only dual frame of pushforward type.
-Furthermore, we show that probabilistic frames with finite redundancy are atomic.
-In the second part, we introduce approximately dual probabilistic frames and characterize all the approximate duals of pushforward type.
-We also study the approximately dual frames of perturbed probabilistic frames, and show that if a probability measure is close to a probabilistic dual pair in some sense, then this probability measure is an approximately dual probabilistic frame.
-In particular, this yields discrete approximate duals of any probabilistic frame.
+This paper studies properties of dual probabilistic frames---in particular in relation to redundancy---and introduces both approximately dual probabilistic frames and pseudo-dual probabilistic frames.
+We show that the canonical dual probabilistic frame is the only dual frame of pushforward type of a probabilistic frame with zero redundancy.
+Furthermore, we show that probabilistic frames with finite redundancy are atomic and finite.
+Approximately dual probabilistic frames generalize duality, with pseudo-duality being a further generalization.
+We introduce these concepts and prove certain structural results.
+In particular, every probabilistic frame has a discrete finite frame as an approximate dual.